ACCESS-NRI/addmeta/README.md

 the files.
 This can be enabled in `addmeta` with the `--update-history` commandline argument.

+### Renaming Variable & Dimensions

+`addmeta` also supports the renaming of variables and dimensions with the `--rename-variable` and `--rename-dimension` options.
+These options can be repeated to rename multiple variables and/or dimensions.
+The renaming operation occurs before variable metadata is applied, thus `addmeta` will attempt to add metadata using a variable's new name.

 ## Invocation

 `addmeta` provides a command line interface.
 Invoking with the `-h` flag prints